ankaAR/bestiario5e/_creatures/yuan-ti-anathema.md

 ***Magic Resistance.*** The anathema has advantage on saving throws against spells and other magical effects.

-***Ophidiophobia Aura.*** Any creature of the anathema's choice, other than a snake or a yuan-ti, that starts its turn within 30 feet of the anathema and can see or hear it must succeed on a DC 17 Wisdom saving throw or become frightened of snakes and yuan-ti.
-A frightened target can repeat the saving throw at the end of each of its turns, ending the effect on itself on a success.
+***Ophidiophobia Aura.*** Any creature of the anathema's choice, other than a snake or a yuan-ti, that starts its turn within 30 feet of the anathema and can see or hear it must succeed on a DC 17 Wisdom saving throw or become asustado of snakes and yuan-ti.
+A asustado target can repeat the saving throw at the end of each of its turns, ending the effect on itself on a success.
 If a target's saving throw is successful or the effect ends for it, the target is immune to this aura for the next 24 hours.

 ***Shapechanger.*** The anathema can use its action to polymorph into a Huge giant constrictor snake, or back into its true form. its statistics are the same in each form.
 Any equipment it is wearing or carrying isn't transformed.

-***Six Heads.*** The anathema has advantage on Wisdom (Perception) checks and on saving throws against being blinded. charmed, deafened, frightened, stunned, or knocked unconscious.
+***Six Heads.*** The anathema has advantage on Wisdom (Perception) checks and on saving throws against being blinded. hechizado, ensordecido, asustado, stunned, or knocked unconscious.

 ***Variant: Acid Slime.*** As a bonus action, the yuan-ti can coat its body in a slimy acid that lasts for 1 minute.
 A creature that touches the yuan-ti, hits it with a melee attack while within 5 feet of it, or is hit by its constrict attack takes 5 (1d10) puntos de daño por ácido.